 Tom Mach, Professor of History

-Dr. Mach serves as Chair of the Department of History and Government.
+Dr. Thomas Mach serves as Professor of History and Assistant Vice President for Academics.
 He teaches courses in United States History and worldview integration.
 He area of research interest is 19th century America, specifically focused on the political history of the American Civil War and the Gilded Age.
 He has researched the role of Ohio and Ohio's politicians in national politics during the 19th century and the history of Cedarville University.
 Dr. Mach also serves as Director of the Honors Program at Cedarville.
 He was selected to attend the American History Seminar on the Gilded Age sponsored by the Gilder Lehrman Institute of American History and the Council of Independent Colleges hosted by Stanford University.
 Dr. Mach's published works include Gentleman George" Hunt Pendleton: A Political Biography of George Hunt Pendleton (Kent State University Press, 2007), Cedarville University: Inspiring Greatness for 125 Years (co-authored with J. Murray Murdoch, Donning Co.
 Pub., 2012), and numerous articles and submissions.

 Education and Credentials

 - Ph.D., University of Akron

 Why Cedarville: I was thankful to return to Cedarville in 2000 because of it commitment to the Word of God and because of the impact that it had on my life.
 Too few institutions remain committed to the position that the Bible is inerrant and is authoritative in faith and life.
 That foundation allows for truly biblical integration that takes place in classes everyday on Cedarville's campus.
 The investment made in me as a student by the faculty of Cedarville inspired me to want to teach and mentor students myself.
 Cedarville marked my life for good and served to ground me well in the timeless truth of Scripture.

 - 19th Century America (Civil War, Gilded Age)